That Content Editing Feel

-During the process, words absently enter my mind.
-Once processed, the words are corrected if needed.
-That's it.
+Editing for content feels like I am running on automatic and have become a passenger watching my story from 30,000 feet.
+All my words absently enter my mind, and once processed, they are corrected if needed.
+That’s it.
 There is no excitement, joy, anger, or reaction.
-I am like The Terminator.
+I am like the unemotional Terminator.
 Well, this is not entirely true.
-I get upset when I discover a big mistake, and I get excited about the plot.
-However, these positive and negative feelings have decreased over the years.
+I get upset when I discover a big mistake.

-While editing, I continue until I notice I am no longer in the blank mindset.
+I stop editing for content when I notice I am no longer in the blank mindset.
 Sometimes this occurs when I uncover a significant issue.
-30% of the time, I can switch to a different document, and the blank slate returns.
+Sometimes after this occurs, I can switch to a different document, and the blank slate returns.

-What is the difference between editing and writing?
+What is the difference between content editing and writing?
 When I write, the feeling is adventurous, engaging, forward-thinking, and focused.
-My mindset is 20% on the last sentence, 30% on the topic, 10% on the following sentence, and 40% on the present sentence.
-Grammar, spelling, sentence structure, story, plot, and other super important aspects are on autopilot.
-The zen slate is also not present.
-Writing is an active and engaging process that requires right-brain activity.
-Yet my stories are all left brain, idealistic, and thought-provoking.
-Hmm.
-Something to think about.
+My mindset is 20% on the last sentence, 30% on the overall topic (story), 10% on the upcoming sentence, and 40% on the present sentence.
+Grammar, spelling, sentence structure, story, plot, and other super-important aspects?
+Yeah, I’ll get to those later.

 What about professional editors?
-I do not know how they work their magic.
-If somebody forced me to be an editor, I would be terrible.
-Granted, I occasionally edit other people's work.
+I have no clue how they work their magic.
+If somebody forced me to be an editor, I would be terrible because I could never get into the required zen.
+Meaning, I could never form an objective opinion about another person’s content.
+Granted, I occasionally edit other people’s work, but that is more mechanical with a technical focus.

 You’re the best -Bill